NextronSystems/asgard-manual/usage/administration.rst

 Inactive assets can be hidden in the Asset Management Section by setting a suitable threshold for ``Hide inactive Assets``.

 Finally, the download for THOR packages can be protected with a token.
-If unprotected, anybody can request a THOR package with a valid license for a particular host just by sending a https request with the hostname included (for Details see chapter "4.9 Downloads").
+If unprotected, anybody can request a THOR package with a valid license for a particular host just by sending a https request with the hostname included (for Details see :ref:`chapter 4.10 Generate Download Links <usage/administration:Generate Download Links>`).
 This may lead to unwanted exhaustion of the ASGARD license pool.

 .. figure:: ../images/image91-1592214497531.png